nicolasbagatello/docker-php-slim/README.md

-All credits to https://github.com/nanoninja/docker-nginx-php-mysql (https://github.com/nanoninja) who did an incredible job.
+All credits to https://github.com/nanoninja/docker-nginx-php-mysql (@nanoninja) who did an incredible job.
+I added a bunch of stuff that I think is really useful when creating a new project on php.

 # Nginx PHP MySQL

-Docker running Nginx, PHP-FPM, Composer, MySQL and PHPMyAdmin.
+Docker running Nginx, PHP-FPM, Composer and MySQL.
 Added slim 4, php-unit, phinx, php_codesniffer and more

 ## Overview